CheAle14/mlapibot/mlapi/data/templates/default.md

 - Have poor grammar, spelling or misuse punctuation or capitalisation
 - Offer things that are 'too good to be true'

 Official Discord gifts use the `discord.gift` domain, and will generate a special embed, [shown in this image](https://imgur.com/Xsy1zdE).
-These gifts can be claimed in-app, by pressing the Accept button, so you should not trust any gift links which cannot be claimed through that button.
+These gifts can be claimed entirely **in-app**, by pressing the Accept button that generates **inside the embed**, so you should not trust any without that button, or whose buttons are outside the embed or take you out of the app.

 - - -